KyleAMathews/electricsql-live-visitor-map/README.md

 # Visitor Map

-A real-time visitor tracking and visualization application built with Astro, React, and SST.
-The application displays visitor locations on an interactive world map, with features for clustering and zooming.
+A real-time visitor tracking and visualization application powered by ElectricSQL's bulletproof sync.
+Why fetch visitor data when you can sync?
+This application displays visitor locations on an interactive world map.

+## ⚡ Why ElectricSQL?

+This application demonstrates the power of ElectricSQL's sync-first approach:

+- **No Manual Data Fetching**: Replace traditional API calls with automatic data synchronization
+- **Real-Time Updates**: Get instant visitor updates with automated cache invalidation
+- **Offline Resilience**: Keep your app working even when the network isn't
+- **Simplified Stack**: Reduce complexity by eliminating manual data fetching and caching logic

 ## 🌟 Features

 - Real-time visitor tracking and visualization
 - Interactive world map using react-simple-maps
-- Automatic visitor clustering based on zoom level
+- Automatic visitor clustering
-- Responsive design with Tailwind CSS
-- Serverless infrastructure using SST and AWS
+- Serverless infrastructure using SST and AWS and Cloudflare
-- PostgreSQL database for visitor data storage
+- PostgreSQL database with ElectricSQL sync

 ## 🛠️ Tech Stack

+- **Data Sync:** ElectricSQL (★ 6.5k on GitHub)
 - **Framework:** Astro + React
-- **Styling:** Tailwind CSS
-- **Maps:** react-simple-maps
+- **Maps:** react-globe & three.js
-- **Database:** PostgreSQL with ElectricSQL
+- **Database:** PostgreSQL (Neon)
-- **Infrastructure:** SST (Serverless Stack) on AWS
+- **Infrastructure:** SST on AWS and Cloudflare
 - **Language:** TypeScript

 ## 🚀 Getting Started